Enterprise User Groups

 Table of Contents

-Create an Enterprise User Group Edit/Disable an Enterprise User Group Mentioning and AlertsViewing your Internal MentionsMentions ReportingUser Groups and Enterprise User Groups allow you to tag relevant groups of users using the Internal Mentions functionality in Patient Channels.
+Create an Enterprise Group Edit or Disable an Enterprise Group Mentioning and AlertsViewing your Internal MentionsMentions ReportingUser Groups and Enterprise Groups allow you to tag groups of users using the Internal Mentions functionality in Patient Channels.
 These two types of User Groups have slightly different functionality:

-This article discusses Enterprise User Groups.
+This article discusses Enterprise Groups.
 Click here to learn about User Groups.

 Video Tutorial